Outsourcing is Cheap, Right?

 As you can see, we can easily demonstrate how much we are capable of delivering for $100.
 Can you and your team do the same?

-Thus, your ROI while working with an outsourced team mostly depends on their results per dollar, not dollars per hour.
+Thus, your ROI while working with an mostly depends on their results per dollar, not dollars per hour.
 The first metric is difficult to calculate, and only the best teams will be able to dod so.
 The second metric is absolutely misleading, but anyone will give it to you.

-An outsourced team is expensive when its results per dollar are low, no matter how big or small its dollars-per-hour rate is.
+An is expensive when its results per dollar are low, no matter how big or small its dollars-per-hour rate is.
 To the contrary, a team is financially very efficient if its results per dollar is high.
 It doesn't really matter what the value of the second metric is.

 P.S.
 I'm going to show this article to that prospect who ran away.
 Maybe he will come back :)